smileham/TheKeepDigitalArtefactResize/README.md

 ## Background

-Whilst discussing cloud storage for digital artefacts with the technologist from [The Keep](http://www.thekeep.info/), Adam Harwood mentioned their current workflow for preserving a number of artefacts.
+Whilst discussing cloud storage for digital artefacts with the technologist from [The Keep](http://www.thekeep.info/), they mentioned their current workflow for preserving a number of artefacts.

 > The German and Jewish collections held by Special Collections at The Keep reflect the study of political, social, literary and intellectual German-Jewish history, in particular the history of Jewish refugees and their families to the United Kingdom during and after the Second World War.
 >